 Volunteers deliver a proven, hands-on, sensory-based curriculum to elementary school children at an early age so they can protect their health through diet as they grow older.
 Students learn the impact of nutrition, prepare and taste a variety of healthful foods, learn how to determine what foods are good for their bodies and minds, and cook in the classroom.
 The more kids are involved with and learn about healthful foods, the more likely they are to taste and like them.

 LEAP is a Roanoke-based 501(c)3 non-profit organization.
-LEAP’s mission is to develop, support and maintain a sustainable local food system in the greater Roanoke Region.
+LEAP’s mission is to nurture healthy communities and resilient local food systems.
 LEAP connects the dots between local farmers, food producers, and community members.
-Together, we can LEAP back to the future and (re-)connect local producers to local consumers.

 LEAP operates two fixed-site markets in Roanoke.
-The Grandin Village Community Market has been selling great food and creating community since 2009 and the West End Community Market since 2010.
-LEAP also helps support two partner markets, the Lick Run Community Market and the Catawba Valley Farmers Market.
+The Grandin Village Farmers Market has been selling great food and creating community since 2009 and the West End Farmers Market since 2010.
+All LEAP markets accept and double SNAP (food stamp) benefits.
+LEAP also helps support SNAP programs at other markets in the region from Lynchburg to Blacksburg.

-The LEAP Mobile Market launched in 2015.
-LEAP Mobile Market makes weekly stops during the growing season to bring fresh, healthy, and local foods to neighborhoods in Roanoke without access to nearby sources of fresh foods.
+The LEAP Mobile Market makes weekly stops during the growing season to bring fresh, healthy, and local foods to neighborhoods in Roanoke without access to nearby sources of fresh foods.

 Leisure Legacy is a 501(c)3 non-profit corporation created to assist Roanoke County’s Department of Parks, Recreation and Tourism in fulfilling its mission.
 The group administers memorial donations for park benches and trees throughout Roanoke County park locations.